Table of Contents

 To be eligible, a veteran or surviving spouses’ net worth (assets) must be limited.
 While at the time of this writing, there currently is no specific asset limit set by the VA, single pension applicants are counseled to have no more than $50,000 in assets, and married couples are generally counseled to have no more than $80,000 in net worth.
 One’s primary home does not count towards the asset limit.

-However, a new VA rule, which the VA released in September of 2018 and will be effective 10/18/18, sets a standard net worth limit of $123,600.
+However, a new VA rule sets a standard net worth limit of $127,061 as of December 1, 2018.
 Examples of net worth include savings and checking accounts, mutual funds, stocks, and vacation homes.
 If an applicant is over the asset limit, this does not mean he / she cannot still meet the net worth limit.
 VA benefit planners can offer assistance in reallocating assets so that they are not counted towards one’s net worth.
 Click here to contact a professional VA planner.

 Another new VA rule, also effective as of 10/18/18, will only affect those whose income is greater than their unreimbursed medical expenses.
 For these persons, their income will be added to their assets, which therefore increases their net worth.
 For instance, if a veteran receives $750 / month ($9,000 / year) in Social Security, $9,000 will be added to his / her assets IF this new rule applies to him / her.

-In addition, effective 10/18/18, there will be a look-back period for asset transfers to prevent veterans and survivors from gifting assets in an attempt to meet the new VA net worth limit of $123,600.
-This will be a period of 36-months, and if a veteran (or surviving spouse) gives away assets or sells them under fair market value during this period immediately proceeding pension application, a period of pension ineligibility may result.
+In addition, there will be a look-back period for asset transfers to prevent veterans and survivors from gifting assets in an attempt to meet the new VA net worth limit of $127,061.
+This will be a period of 36-months, and if a veteran (or surviving spouse) gives away assets or sells them under fair market value during this period immediately preceding pension application, a period of pension ineligibility may result.
 However, if an asset has been gifted and the veteran or surviving spouse is able to get it back, there will be no penalty period.

 Disability / Age Requirements